MicrosoftDocs/memdocs/windows-365/enterprise/zoom-support.md

 2. n the **Download Links** table, under **VDI Release – Version**, select the most recent version (for example, **5.8.4**).
 3. On the **VDI Release Version** page, select **Click here to download VDI Client**.
 4. Run the MSI and follow the installation instructions.

 Alternatively, the admin can deploy the Zoom VDI client.
 For more information about deploying apps, see the [Win32 App management guide](/mem/intune/apps/apps-win32-app-management).

 ## Install the Azure Virtual Desktop plugin

 1. Sign in to the Windows PC that will be used to access the Cloud PC.
-2. In a browser, navigate to the VDI release version page matching the page you used to install the VID client.
+2. In a browser, navigate to the VDI release version page matching the page you used to install the VDI client.
 For example, [VDI Release Version 5.8.4]( https://support.zoom.us/hc/en-us/articles/4413719670285).
 3. In the **Compatible Plugins** table, find the row for the VDI client that you installed, and, in the second column, select the appropriate entry for **Azure Virtual Desktop**.
 For example, **Windows x86 or x64 (Phone and Meetings): 5.8.4.21112**.
 Only Windows clients are supported for these optimizations.
-4.Run the MSI and follow the installation instructions.
+4. Run the MSI and follow the installation instructions.

+> [!NOTE]
-Note: Zoom recommends that you use the same version numbers for both the VDI client and the plugin.
+> Zoom recommends that you use the same version numbers for both the VDI client and the plugin.
 Zoom doesn’t support running a plugin version higher than the VDI client version.

 For more information on these installation steps, see Zoom’s [Getting started with VDI article]( https://support.zoom.us/hc/en-us/articles/360031096531-Getting-Started-with-VDI).

 ## To use the optimized Zoom client